Baby Queen

-Arabella Latham (born 19 August 1997), known professionally as Baby Queen, is a South African singer based in London.
-Born and raised in Durban, South Africa, she moved to London at 18 to pursue a career in music and signed a recording contract with Polydor Records in 2020.
+Arabella Sarah Lennox Latham (born 19 August 1997), known professionally as Baby Queen, is a South African-born British singer based in London.
+Born and raised in Durban, she moved to London at 18 to pursue a career in music and signed a recording contract with Polydor Records in 2020.

 Her first EP, Medicine, was released in November 2020, followed by her debut mixtape, The Yearbook, in September 2021.
 She made the long list for the Radio 1 Sound of 2022.
 Her debut studio album, Quarter Life Crisis, was released in November 2023.